PeterMcGurk/Personal/AguaClara_Interactive_Tutorial.md

 1. Create a portal for your team members to join.
 Have them write you words of  encouragement in the space below, and be sure they sign their name next to their encouragements.

 <!--- Fill you answer here. --->
+You're a genius! -Samba Sowe
+Yes I agree with you Samba --Vanessa Qi

 2. Have you other team members create a portal for you to join.
 In their Markdown file, write them something encouraging, and sign your name.

 <!--- Fill you answer here. --->
+I wrote in Samba and Vanessa's portals.

 # GitHub Basics